CristhiamV7/weather-app/README.md

 ## Usage

-1. 📝 Create a `.env.local` file in the root directory and add your OpenWeather API key:
+1. 📝 Create a `.env` file in the root directory and add your OpenWeather API key:
    ```sh
    NEXT_PUBLIC_WEATHER_API_KEY=your_api_key_here
    ```